 The percentage of invasive plants was also documented at each riparian assessment point.
-Invasive species coverage greater than 50% was recorded at approximately half of the riparian assessment points.
-Riparian assessment points with high percentages of invasive plant coverage (i.e., greater than 80%) were located mostly within the Millrace Slough and east of the Frohnmayer Bridge along the Willamette River.
+Invasive vegetation strata were aggregated at each riparian assessment point to determine cumulative invasive species cover.
+The majority of riparian tree cover in each assessment point was from native species.
+As such, invasive species dominance at each assessment point is in the herbaceous and/or shrub strata.
+Aggregated invasive species coverage greater than 50% was recorded at approximately half of the riparian assessment points.
+Riparian assessment points with high percentages of aggregated invasive plant coverage (i.e., greater than 80%) were located mostly within the Millrace Slough and east of the Frohnmayer Bridge along the Willamette River.
 There were minor infestations of Japanese knotweed (Fallopia japonica) within the southern portion of the PSA and infestations of Scotch broom (Cytisus scoparius) along the Willamette River bank.